tTrmc/dotz/README.md

 ### Initialize

-Create your dotkeep repository under `~/.dotkeep` and optionally add a remote:
+Create your dotkeep repository at `~/.dotkeep/repo` (where the `.git` directory resides) and optionally add a remote:

 ```bash
 # Initialize locally